 (c) the Additional Services Terms (Attachment C);

 (f) the Fair Usage Policy (Attachment F); and

 4. A current version of this Agreement and related policies are posted online at https://www.wirelessnation.co.nz.
 You can also request a paper copy of this Agreement for a hardcopy fee as per Attachment D by writing to Wireless Nation, P.O Box 91359, Victoria Street West, Auckland 1142, New Zealand (Attention: Accounts).

 5. Definitions: In this Agreement, unless the context otherwise requires:

-Additional Services means the web hosting, email, technical support, VoIP/RBI Voice Services or any other services set out in Attachment D.
+Additional Services means the web hosting, email, technical support, VoIP/RBI Voice/PABX Services or any other services set out in Attachment D.

 Agreement means this agreement, as described in clause 2.

 (d) DSL-based Internet services (also known as ADSL or ADSL2+ or VDSL or Cable over Fibre).